How To Edit Your WordPress User Profile

 2 – Visual Editor

-Tip: If ever you experience any problems when trying to add code to your posts or pages (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.
+Tip: Should you experience problems when trying to add code to your content (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.

 3 – Admin Color Scheme

-You can choose a new color scheme for your WordPress administration area from the default choices, or customize the color scheme using various WordPress plugins …
+You can choose a new color scheme for your WP administration area from the default choices, or add a custom color scheme using WordPress plugins …

-Although this does not affect what your site visitors see (your theme controls the design of your website is controlled by themes) or the functional aspects of your site or blog, this feature can be useful to brand the dashboard area with your corporate colors, or allowing users to personalize their own dashboard area.
+Although this will not affect what your blog visitors see (themes control the external look of your site is controlled by themes) or the functionality of your site or blog, this feature can be used for branding the dashboard area with your corporate colors, or allowing other site users to personalize their own dashboard area.

 4 – Keyboard Shortcuts

-Checking the Enable keyboard shortcuts for comment moderation box allow you to use keyboard shortcuts on comments.
+Checking the Enable keyboard shortcuts for comment moderation box allow you to navigate quickly and perform actions when moderating comments using keyboard shortcuts.

 5 – Toolbar

-The Toolbar displays at the very top of your Administration screen and provides you (and your logged in site users) with access to a number of useful administration functions, features, information and “quick links” to other areas of your site …
+The Toolbar is located at the very top of your Dashboard screen and provides you (and your site users) with access to a number of important admin functions, features, information and “quick links” to other areas of your site …

-Note: Leave the “Show Toolbar when viewing site” check box enabled to display the Toolbar in your WordPress dashboard.
+Note: Leave the “Show Toolbar when viewing site” check box ticked to display the Toolbar in your WordPress administration area.

 To learn more about the uses of the WordPress toolbar, see the tutorial below: